This post is sponsored by Conagra, but all opinions expressed are my own.

 You can keep it budget friendly by going to Walmart, stocking up on popcorn (choose ACT II Butter Popcorn for the best value and taste), picking out a movie and even some unique popcorn toppings or mix-ins.

 Recently I felt like a mini supermom hero when I used Walmart’s Online Grocery Pickup, and my 15 year old son and I quickly drove over to pick up our goodies for movie night without ever having to get out of the car.
+Talk about a safe and healthy way to travel right now.

 What we bought at Walmart for our mom/teen movie night: